rticommunity/rticonnextdds-examples/examples/connext_secure/whitelist/c++11/README.md

 ## Running the example

 This example is based on a standard rtiddsgen publisher and subscriber example code.
 This has been altered to perform set_qos operations at runtime in order to add / remove the subscribers' certificates to / from the publisher's whitelist.
-This happens automatically in 30 seconds increments, so no external user input is needed to run the example.
+This happens automatically in 30 second increments, so no external user input is needed to run the example.

 Run two instances of the subscriber in separate terminal windows, one with the CLI parameter --peer3 so it uses a different set of identity certificates.

 ```sh
 ./Whitelist_subscriber